dereckmezquita/derecksnotes.com/CONTRIBUTING.md

 ## Licensing

-Ensure to review our [license](LICENSE.md) to understand how your contributions will be licensed.
+Ensure to review our [LICENSE](LICENSE) to understand how your contributions will be licensed.

 ## Thank You